 Airbnb is the fastest-growing listing site and reaches millions of travelers all over the world.
 There’s no annual subscription, but rather a simple 3% pay-per-booking fee.
 It’s perhaps the easiest point of entry into the industry, but does have its drawbacks, outlined a little lower.

 As a general rule, if you’re listing your home in an urban destination, go with Airbnb, as leisure travelers who want to explore a city tend to book through this platform.
 The company is also making major inroads in capturing the business travel market, which could be a huge boon for you if you're in the right area.
 In 2015, only about 250 companies reported using Airbnb for business travel.
 By 2017, this number had ballooned to a staggering 250,000 companies.
+Perhaps this is due to the savings companies are seeing by using Airbnb for business travel.
+Statistics from Million Mile Secrets show companies pay nearly 50% less by booking large homes with multiple rooms, as opposed to individual rooms at a hotel.
 In this regard, urban locals have enormous rental potential, and Airbnb is the leader of the pack when it comes to recruiting those guests.